FredTheBarber/EditingPublic/style guide.md

 * "Shut up!"

 Typically, asides can be executed less obtrusively with commas, but if you really want to, you can use em-dashes for an aside in the middle of a sentence.
-- "Back when I was younger — and only for a moment, mind you — I did consider it."
+- "Back when I was younger—and only for a moment, mind you—I did consider it."

 En-dashes are probably not applicable to your script at all.
 Don't worry about them.